Modularity and partially observed graphs: Expected modularity when average degree is constant

-\begin{conj} [\cite{ERmod}] For each $c>1$, $\bar{q}(n,c)$ tends to a limit $\bar{q}(c)$ as $n \to \infty$. \end{conj} It was noted in~\cite{ERmod} that if the conjecture holds then the function $\bar{q}(c)$ would be uniformly continuous for $c \in (0,\infty)$.
-From Theorem~\ref{thm.obsmod} we shall deduce that also $\bar{q}(c)$ would be non-increasing in~$c$.
+It was noted in that paper that if the conjecture holds then the function $\bar{q}(c)$ would be uniformly continuous for $c \in (0,\infty)$.
+From Theorem~\ref{thm.obsmod} (in the present paper) we shall deduce that also $\bar{q}(c)$ would be non-increasing in~$c$.
 We collect results on $\bar{q}(c)$ in the following proposition.